xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience.md

   You can upload files from your local computer, from your local server and via an external URL.
 4. Save the changes.

+{% note info %}
+If you are using the E-goods module along with {% link "X-Payments subscriptions" ref_8VFoqBFZ %} a customer will get an updated download link for the product each time a subscription fee is paid.
+The history of the attachment changes is not stored and the customer is notified about any possible attachment changes within a subscription period.
+{% endnote %}

 ## Processing Orders

 Your store customers can pay for downloadable products, using any of the available payment options, including both online and offline methods.
 The link for download doesn't become vailable to customers right after placing an order and the order gets a _Waiting for approve_ fulfilment status.